Wellington Koo: Personal life

 In 1908, Koo married his first wife, Chang Jun-o (張潤娥 (张润娥, Zhāng Rùn'é)).
 They divorced in 1912.

 Koo's second wife, Tang Pao-yueh "May" (唐寶玥 (唐宝玥, Táng Bǎoyuè); c.
-1895–1918), was one of the illegitimate daughter of the former Chinese prime minister Tang Shaoyi and a concubine Mai-Mai Sze.
+1895–1918), was one of the illegitimate daughters of the former Chinese prime minister Tang Shaoyi and a concubine Mai-Mai Sze.
 Their marriage took place soon after Koo's return to China and divorced his first wife in 1912.
-She died in the US during the 1918 Spanish flu pandemic.
-They had two children: a son, Teh-chang Koo (1916–1998), and a daughter, Patricia Tsien (1918-2015),.
+She died in the U.S. during the 1918 Spanish flu pandemic.
+They had two children: a son, Teh-chang Koo (1916–1998), and a daughter, Patricia Tsien (1918–2015).

 Koo's third wife was the socialite and style icon Oei Hui-lan (1889–1992).
 She married Koo in Brussels, Belgium, in 1921.
 She was previously married, in 1909, to British consular agent Beauchamp Stoker, by whom she had one son, Lionel, before divorcing in 1920.
 Much admired for her adaptations of traditional Manchu fashion, which she wore with lace trousers and jade necklaces, Oei Hui-lan was the favorite daughter of Peranakan tycoon Majoor Oei Tiong Ham, and the heiress of a prominent family of the Cabang Atas or the Chinese gentry of colonial Indonesia.
-She wrote two memoirs: Hui-Lan Koo (Mrs. Wellington Koo): An Autobiography (written with Mary Van Rensselaer Thayer, Dial Press, 1945) and No Feast Lasts Forever (written with Isabella Taves, Quadrangle/The New York Times, 1975).
+She wrote two memoirs: Hui-Lan Koo (Mrs. Wellington Koo): An Autobiography (written with Mary Van Rensselaer Thayer, Dial Press, 1943) and No Feast Lasts Forever (written with Isabella Taves, Quadrangle/The New York Times, 1975).
 Koo had two sons with her: Yu-chang Wellington Koo Jr. (1922–1975) and Fu-chang Freeman Koo (1923–1977).

-On September 3, 1959, Koo married his fourth wife Yen Yu-yun (1905–2017), the widow of Clarence Kuangson Young, who had been his long-term mistress since 1930s while her husband was still alive He had three stepdaughters from this marriage: Genevieve (wife of American photographer and film director Gordon Parks), Shirley and Frances Loretta Young (wife of Oscar Tang).
+On September 3, 1959, Koo married his fourth wife Yen Yu-yun (1905–2017), the widow of Clarence Kuangson Young, who had been his long-term mistress since the 1930s while her husband was still alive.
+He had three stepdaughters from this marriage: Genevieve (wife of American photographer and film director Gordon Parks), Shirley, and Frances Loretta Young (wife of Oscar Tang).

-Death
+Death and legacy

-Koo lived long enough to see two of his sons die before him.
-He died surrounded by his family on the night of 14 November 1985, at the age of 97.
+Though he outlived two of his sons, Koo died surrounded by his family on the night of 14 November 1985, aged 97.
 Wellington Koo was survived by his fourth wife, two children, nineteen grandchildren and two great-grandchildren.

-Dying older than the 87-year old Qianlong Emperor, the 87-year old Republic of China President Chiang Kai-shek, the 92-year old People's Republic paramount leader Deng Xiaoping, and the 96-year old People's Republic paramount leader Jiang Zemin, Koo holds the distinction of being the longest-lived person to ever lead China.
-Despite this, both his third and fourth wife lived even longer than he did: Oei Hui-lan died at the age 103 and Juliana Koo died at the age of 111.
+Dying older than the 87-year-old Qianlong Emperor, the 87-year-old Republic of China President Chiang Kai-shek, the 92-year-old People's Republic paramount leader Deng Xiaoping, and the 96-year-old People's Republic paramount leader Jiang Zemin, Koo holds the distinction of being the longest-lived person to ever lead China.
+Despite this, both his third and fourth wives lived even longer than he did—Oei Hui-lan died at the age 103 and Juliana Koo died aged 111.